-State the company's degree of compliance with the recommendations of the Good Governance Code of Listed Companies.
+State the Company's degree of compliance with the recommendations of the Good Governance Code of Listed Companies.

-If the company does not comply with any recommendation or follows it partially, a detailed explanation of the reasons must be given, providing shareholders, investors, and the market in general with sufficient information to assess the company's course of action.
+If the Company does not comply with any recommendation or follows it partially, a detailed explanation of the reasons must be given, providing shareholders, investors, and the market in general with sufficient information to assess the Company's course of action.
 Generalized explanations will not be acceptable.

-1. The Articles of Association of listed companies should not place an upper limit on the votes that can be cast by a single shareholder or impose other obstacles to the takeover of the company by means of share purchases on the market.
+1. The Articles of Association of listed companies should not place an upper limit on the votes that can be cast by a single shareholder or impose other obstacles to the takeover of the Company by means of share purchases on the market •

-Complies 🗷  Explain 🗆
+Complies 🗷 Explain □

-2. When the listed company is controlled, in the sense of article 42 of the Code of Commerce, by another company, listed or not, and has business relations, directly or through its subsidiaries, with that other company or any of its subsidiaries (other than those of the listed company) or carries on activities related to those of any of such companies, it should provide detailed disclosure on:

-- a) The respective business activity and any business dealings between the listed company or its subsidiaries, on the one hand, and the parent company or its subsidiaries, on the other hand. - b) The mechanisms in place to resolve possible conflicts of interest.
+- 2. When the listed Company is controlled, in the sense of article 42 of the Code of Commerce, by another Company, listed or not, and has business relations, directly or through its subsidiaries, with that other Company or any of its subsidiaries (other than those of the listed Company) or carries on activities related to those of any of such companies, it should provide detailed disclosure on: - a) The respective business activity and any business dealings between the listed Company or its subsidiaries, on the one hand, and the parent Company or its subsidiaries, on the other hand. - b) The mechanisms in place to resolve possible conflicts of interest.

-Complies □ Complies partially □ Explain □ Not applicable ⊠
+Complies □ Complies partially □ Explain Not applicable 🗷

-3. During the ordinary general meeting, the chairman of the board should verbally inform shareholders in sufficient detail of the most relevant aspects of the company's corporate governance, supplementing the written information circulated in the annual corporate governance report.
-In particular:

-- a) Changes taking place since the previous ordinary general meeting. - b) The specific reasons for the company not following a given Good Governance Code recommendation, and any alternative rules followed instead.
+- 3. During the ordinary general meeting, the chairman of the board should verbally inform shareholders in sufficient detail of the most relevant aspects of the Company's corporate governance, supplementing the written information circulated in the annual corporate governance report.
+In particular: - a) Changes taking place since the previous ordinary general - b) The specific reasons for the Company not following a given Good Governance Code recommendation, and any alternative rules followed instead.

-4. The company should draw up and promote a policy relating to communication and contacts with shareholders and institutional investors in the framework of their involvement with the company, and with proxy advisors, that complies in full with market abuse regulations and accords equitable treatment to shareholders in the same position.
-This policy should be published on the company's website, complete with details of how it has been put into practice and the identities of the relevant spokespersons or those charged with its implementation.
+Complies partially □ Complies 🗷 Explain 4.
+The Company should draw up and promote a policy relating to communication and contacts with shareholders and institutional investors in the framework of their involvement with the Company, and with proxy advisors, that complies in full with market abuse regulations and gives equitable treatment to shareholders in the same position.
+This policy should be published on the Company's website, complete with details of how it has been put into practice and the identities of the relevant spokespersons or those charged with its implementation.

-And, notwithstanding the legal obligations on the dissemination of privileged information and other statutory information, the company should also have a general policy relating to the communication of economic and financial, non-financial and corporate information through the channels it considers appropriate (traditional media, social meda or other channels) that contributes to maximizing the dissemination and quality of the information available to the market, investors and other stakeholders.
+And, notwithstanding the legal obligations on the dissemination of privileged information and other statutory information, the Company should also have a general policy relating to the communication of economic and financial, nonfinancial and corporate information through the channels it considers appropriate (traditional media, social media or other channels) that contributes to maximizing the dissemination and quality of the information available to the market, investors and other stakeholders.